Birkat haMinim: Post-war

 The culmination of anti-Semitism in the Holocaust led, in the post-war years, to a re-examination of the anti-Judaic elements at the core of Christian tradition.
-In 1965, the Second Vatican Council published the encyclical Nostra aetate which disavowed the accusation of deicide as applied to the Jews of today and determined that anti-Semitism, defined as a hatred of the Jews as people, was incompatible with Christianity.
+In 1965, the Second Vatican Council published the encyclical Nostra aetate which disavowed the accusation of Jewish deicide and determined that anti-Semitism, defined as a hatred of the Jews as people, was incompatible with Christianity.
 While theological difficulties remain, in appearing to move away from hard supersessionism, it prepared the way for the hermeneutic vindication of God's covenant with Abraham as irrevocable, and continuing in validity, even if the Mosaic Covenant was not salvific, (Note: As for example in Pope Francis's Evangelii Gaudium (Farrell 2016).) and a recognition of the possibility that persons outside the Catholic Church who are in "invincible ignorance" have the possibility of salvation.

 In the Pentateuch, a primary model for reconciliation is that between Jacob and Esau at Genesis 33:3-4, where the latter kisses (nishek) his brother.
 Rabbinical tradition, unable to alter the sacred text, adds a dotted superscript over the verb, indicating the given reading was to be cancelled, and glossed it with a pun, suggesting that what was actually meant was that Esau had bitten (nashakh) his brother Jacob, who became the patriarch of the forefathers of the Jews, the Israelites.
 Esau thereafter became a metonym successively for Rome and Christianity.
 In the prewar writings of Abraham Isaac Kook, the Ashkenazi chief rabbi in Mandatory Palestine and founder of the influential Mercaz HaRav yeshiva, Christianity is usually described as minut (heresy).
-(Note: The Talmud cites Rabbi Meir for the view that the books of the minim were examples of a genre of aven gilyon (testament of perverseness/falseness/wretchedness of blank paper/folio, where Heb gilayon (margin) is made to pun on the Syriac word for Gospel), a punning transliteration of the Greek word for a Gospel (εὐαγγέλιον, euangelion) (Langer 2011).
+(Note: The Talmud cites Rabbi Meir for the view that the books of the minim were examples of a genre of aven gilyon(testament of perverseness/falseness/wretchedness of blank paper/folio, where Heb gilayon (margin) is made to pun on the Syriac word for Gospel), a punning transliteration of the Greek word for a Gospel (εὐαγγέλιον, euangelion) (Langer 2011).
 A variant of the pun has avon gilyon(testament of sin) (Boyarin 2010).)

 In modern Israel, these Christian overtures, according to Karma Ben Johanan, have met with a chilly reception characterized by increasing hostility among the Orthodox rabbinate, which considers Christianity to be halakhically idolatrous.
 Tradition excluded the possibility that reconciliation with Rome was on the table.
 The censorship of contested terms due to Christian pressure has led to moves to restore the original wording.
 Israel Yuval, reviewing Ben Johanan's book, recalls that even the otherwise liberal Orthodox intellectual Yeshayahu Leibowitz railed, at the time of the Eichman trial, at attempts to justify "[that] vermin [sheretz] of Christianity", and reminded his interlocutor, David Flusser, that "We curse Christianity three times every day."

+The Minhag Ashkenaz version of the prayer, as recited three times daily in the weekday Amidah is: